Skip to content

 David Kertai

 David Kertai is a research assistant specializing in cybersecurity at ITIF.
-He holds a B.A. in European studies and French from the University of Washington and is pursuing a Master's in security policy studies at George Washington University.
+He holds a B.A. in European studies and French from the University of Washington and a Master of Arts in Security Policy Studies from George Washington University.

 Research Areas